County, state again reach COVID-19 records; health officials say 'peak' yet to come - Salisbury Post

 The North Carolina Department of Public Safety reports 620 active cases across the state, with 10 hospitalizations.
 Of the 37,146 inmates tested, 6,908 have tested positive and 29 have died.
 A total of 75,336 tests have been administered.
 At the Piedmont Correctional Institute, 30 cases are active and 10 are being hospitalized.

-County health officials reported 457 cases this week and another record single-day increase after reporting 166 cases on Friday.
-There have now been 7,511 cases reported in Rowan County since March, with 25.4% of all cases currently active.
-The average age of all cases is 43.8, while nearly 51% of all cases have been among those aged 18-50 years old.
+County health officials reported 586 cases this week and another record single-day increase after reporting 166 cases on Friday.
+There have now been 7,640 cases reported in Rowan County since March, with 26.5% of all cases currently active.
+The average age of all positives is 43.8, while nearly 51% of all cases have been among those aged 18-50 years old.

 The county’s positivity rate also grew this week to 8.73% — a number that compares the number of positives to the 84,318 tests conducted.